techinessoverloaded/progress-dialog/README.md

 ### The following changes were made in the previous version (1.3.1)
 - Resolved an issue where **NegativeButton** showed up even when the `setNegativeButton()` method was not called

-## How can you contribute to this Project ?
-See the [Contributing Guide](https://github.com/techinessoverloaded/progress-dialog/blob/master/CONTRIBUTING.md) to learn more about Contributing to this Project.

 ## Steps to add ProgressDialog Library to your Android Studio Project